merkle-open/TerrificExporterBundle/README.md

     Currently not supported during the usage of the twig template lexer to find used assets within the templates.

+# FAQ #
+1. Q: Some of my JavaScript files located in folder `web/js/yourfolder/` were not exported.
+What's wrong?

+    A: Please note, the your `*.js` files should be located in folder `web/js/dependencies` seperated into the subfolders `libraries`, `plugins` and `utils`.

+        web/js/dependencies/
+            libraries/*.js
+            plugins/*.js
+            ultil/*.js

+    Folders will be exported only if they have files in it.
+If you need to adjust the dependencies folder structure, you need to edit the function `addDependencies` in `TerrificExporterBundle/Actions/ExportAssets.php`.

+2. Q: In my export there are multiple CSS/JS files, like `base.css` and `default.css`.
+Where are they from?
+How to get rid of them?

+    A: These files are comming from the [TerrificCoreBundle](https://github.com/brunschgi/TerrificCoreBundle) located `Terrific/CoreBundle/Resources/views/base.html.twig`.
+You just need to replace the `base.html.twig` with your custom edited `base.html.twig` file.
+Generarly the file inherits from `Terrific/CoreBundle/Resources/views/base.html.twig` so be aware of the changes if `TerrificCoreBundle` is updated.
+Maybe you need to adjust some settings in yor base Twig file.

 # Some notes

 * Don't forget to generate an update to the TOC for this documentation.
 Node.js [doctoc](https://npmjs.org/package/doctoc) generates TOC for markdown files of local git repo: `$ doctoc README.md`.

 ***